sapsan-wiki/sapsan-wiki.github.io/docs/tutorials/model_graph.md

 `Return`

-: graph of a model
+: SVG graph of a model

 `Return type`